 DON’T SWEAT THE SMALL STUFF

-I know what you’re thinking “It’s easy for me to say” BUT as a bride and a wedding photographer, I can’t stress enough that all in all, just try not to sweat the small stuff.
+I know what you’re thinking “It’s easy for me to say” BUT as a wedding photographer, I can’t stress enough that all in all, just try not to sweat the small stuff.

 What’s going on now is completely insane and obviously no one could have ever imagined the effect that the coronavirus would have on the wedding industry, but we have to look at the positives and my motto is that “Everything happens for a reason.”
 So whether it’s good or bad and even if we don’t know the why behind it, I wholeheartedly think that everything does happen for a reason.

-We as engaged couples have to take solace in the fact that our weddings are still going ahead and that we can still spend it with our loved ones in a safer environment.
-We’re still able to marry our future husbands/wives and if anything we can cherish the day even more after all of this is over.
+As engaged couples you have to take solace in the fact that your weddings are still going ahead and that you can still spend it with our loved ones in a safer environment.
+You’re still able to marry your future person and if anything we can cherish the day even more after all of this is over.

 So be kind, stay home and try not kill each other in the meantime.